 In the navigation menu, select Sources.

 In the Add a Source of Supported Content panel, select the desired source.
-If the source has more than one content retrieval method, a drop-down menu with the available connectors appears, and you must select the Crawling Module option.
-If the Crawling Module connector is grayed out, your license doesn’t include it.
+If the source has more than one content retrieval method, you must select the Crawling Module option ().
+If the Crawling Module source is grayed out, your license doesn’t include it.
 You must then contact the Coveo Sales team to upgrade your license.